Umurerwa3/Playing_With_Api/README.md

 ## B. Servers Deployment Process

 This section details deploying the app on two web servers (web-01 and web-02) with a load balancer (lb-01).
-Two bash scripts in the `deployment_files` directory—`setup_web-01_web-02` and `setup_lb-01`—automate this process.
 Steps are explained below.

 ### 1. Web 01 and Web 02